All Episodes

 Well, apparently they have the ability to somehow work remotely from another airport.

-So I think uh there's a team in a San Diego who somehow could get access to the uh to the you know critical stuff at Burbank, and they could just run it from off site.
+So I think there's a team out of San Diego who somehow could get access to the critical stuff at Burbank.

-Now, obviously, I'm pretty sure that would have some disadvantages to not be on site, but it but at least they got through it, you know, just in an emergency sense, they didn't get through it.
+Now, obviously, I'm pretty sure that would have some disadvantages to not be on site, but at least they got through it, just in an emergency sense, they didn't get through it.

 But it's mostly from people calling in sick because of the government shutdown.